Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Theory

 where the term $\sigma_E/E$ is the energy spread of the beam given as

-While propagating inside the plasma channel, an LWFA electron beam experiences strong focusing forces that keep its beam waist very small while inducing a significant angular spread~\cite{Esarey.2009}.
-As the beam approaches the plasma-vacuum interface, a density transition occurs over a few hundred micrometers, which weakens the focusing forces.
-This results in an increase in the beam waist but a decrease in its divergence, thereby preserving the beam emittance~\cite{Sears.2010, Weingartner.2012}.
-At the plasma exit, the beam envelope is assumed to be at its waist, with its transverse size increasing due to free expansion during its subsequent drift~\cite{Antici.2012}.
-Assuming a sufficiently long propagation length in vacuum after the beam exits the plasma, one can express Eq.~\eqref{eq. norm emittance with energy spread} in terms of the drift length $L_{\mathrm{drift}}$, as demonstrated in previous studies~\cite{Antici.2012, Migliorati.2013}:
+As the beam envelope is assumed to be at its waist at the plasma–vacuum interface, its transverse size increases due to free expansion during subsequent drift~\cite{Antici.2012}.
+Hence, for a sufficiently long propagation length in vacuum after the beam exits the plasma, one can express Eq.~\eqref{eq. norm emittance with energy spread} as~\cite{Antici.2012, Migliorati.2013}